bin-cli/bin-cli/CONTRIBUTING.md

 bin/watch
 ```

 To test the changes interactively, run `bin/dev`, which will both build and run the development version.
-You can also `alias bin="$PWD/bin/dev"` to make it the default version temporarily, or copy `dist/bin` to `$HOME/.local/bin/bin` or `/usr/local/bin/bin` (as appropriate) to replace the installed version.
+You can also `alias bin="$PWD/bin/dev"` to make it the default version temporarily, or add `dist/` to your `$PATH`.

 To submit your changes as a pull request, [fork the repository on GitHub](https://github.com/bin-cli/bin-cli/fork) then run: